 Delaware Sublease Agreement

-A Delaware sublease agreement is a legal contract that allows a tenant (referred to as the sublessor) to rent out all or part of their property to a new tenant (the sublessee) in exchange for regular payments.
-The sublessee must adhere to the same terms and conditions outlined in the original lease, while the original tenant remains liable for the lease until it expires.
+A Delaware sublease agreement represents a legal contract that enables a tenant (referred to as the sublessor) to rent out all or part of their property to a new tenant (the sublessee) in exchange for regular monthly payments.
+Furthermore, the sublessee must adhere to the same terms and conditions outlined in the original lease.
+Additionally, the original tenant maintains liability for the lease until it expires under this Delaware sublease arrangement.

 Delaware Sublease Agreement